xapian/xapian/xapian-core/docs/deprecation.rst

 API and ABI compatibility
 -------------------------

+Releases are given three-part version numbers (e.g. 1.0.2), the three parts being termed "major" (1), "minor" (0), and "revision" (2).
+Releases with the same major and minor version are termed a "release series".

+For Xapian releases 1.0.0 and higher, an even minor version indicates a stable release series, while an odd minor version indicates a development release series.

-Within a series of releases with a given major and minor number, we try to maintain API and ABI forwards compatibility.
-This means that an application written and compiled against version `X.Y.a` of Xapian should work, without any changes or need to recompile, with a later version `X.Y.b`, for all `a` <= `b`.
+Within a stable release series, we strive to maintain API and ABI forwards compatibility.
+This means that an application written and compiled against version `X.Y.a` of Xapian should work, without any source changes or need to recompile, with a later version `X.Y.b`, for all `b` >= `a`.

+Stable releases which increase the minor or major version number will usually change the ABI incompatibly (so that code will need to be recompiled against the newer release series.
+They may also make incompatible API changes, though we will attempt to do this in a way which makes it reasonably easy to migrate applications, and document how to do so in this document.

 It is possible that a feature may be marked as deprecated within a minor release series - that is from version `X.Y.c` onwards, where `c` is not zero.
-The API and ABI will not be changed by this deprecation, since the feature will still be available in the API (though the change may cause the compiler to emit new warnings at compile time).
+The API and ABI will not be changed by this deprecation, since the feature will still be available in the API (though the change may cause the compiler to emit new warnings at when rebuilding code which uses the now-deprecated feature).

+Users should generally be able to expect working code which uses Xapian not to stop working without reason.
+We attempt to codify this in the following policy, but we reserve the right not to slavishly follow this.
+The spirit of the rule should kept in mind - for example if we discovered a feature which didn't actually work, making an incompatible API change at the next ABI bump would be reasonable.

-In general, a feature will be supported after being deprecated for an entire series of releases with a given major and minor number.
-For example, if a feature is deprecated in release `1.2.0`, it will be supported for the entire `1.2.x` release series, and removed in release `1.3.0`.
-If a feature is deprecated in release `1.2.5`, it will be supported for all remaining releases in the `1.2.x` series, and also for all releases in the `1.3.x` series, and will be removed in release `1.4.0`.
+Normally a feature will be supported after being deprecated for an entire stable release series.
+For example, if a feature is deprecated in release 1.2.0, it will be supported for the entire 1.2.x release series, and removed in development release 1.3.0.
+If a feature is deprecated in release 1.2.1, it will be supported for the 1.2.x *and* 1.4.x stable release series (and of course the 1.3.x release series in between), and won't be removed until 1.5.0.

-However, this rule may not be followed in all cases.
-In particular, if a feature was marked as "temporary" in the documentation, it may be removed faster (and possibly, without even passing through a stage of being deprecated).

 Deprecation in the bindings
 ---------------------------